What is inductive coding in qualitative research?

 Inductive coding is a ground-up approach where a researcher derives codes from the data.
 Researchers typically don't start with preconceived notions of what the codes ought to be, allowing the theory or narrative to emerge from the raw data.

 This is a top-down approach where a researcher starts by developing a codebook with an initial set of codes.
-The set of codes could be based on the individual's research questions or an existing research framework/theory.
+The set of codes could be based on the individual's or an existing research framework/theory.

 The researcher then reads through the data and assigns excerpts to codes.
 After analysis, the codes should still closely resemble the codebook they started with.
 This approach is ideal when a researcher has a predetermined structure for how they need their final findings to be.